 - Treat others with the kindness and respect that all unique individuals deserve.

 Self-esteem can’t be taught, but it can be strengthened.
 This lesson could spark difficult feelings for young people who are highly insecure, depressed or otherwise struggling.
 Encourage young people to talk to a trusted friend or adult if they find themselves feeling down about themselves on a regular basis or over a long period of time.
+Health Powered Kids offers wellness resources for parents that can help them talk to young people about important lessons on self-esteem and healthy living.

 Continuing the Conversation